Takaovi/BatchStealer/README.md

 * Delete itself after execution

-* Add itself to task scheduler (CMD window will be invisible when executed)
+* Add itself to Task Scheduler (CMD window will be invisible when executed)
   * Will make files to `C:\ProgramData` by default.
 (Hidden)

 * Push updates to infected machine(s) **(Beta, expect bugs and crashes)**